 Not true.
 But we’ll get back to that in a moment.

 When she reached the front of the TSA PreCheck line, the agents let her know that she wasn’t going to be allowed through to the other side.

 “I had sent my children through the TSA PreCheck line first,” MacLean reported.
 “But when I tried to follow them, the agent yelled at me.
 She said I wasn’t a TSA PreCheck customer.”

 Despite her pleas to follow her teenagers, the security agents would not permit it.
-They redirected her to the regular line to join all the other passengers without TSA PreCheck approval.
+The agent explained that without TSA PreCheck, the line wasn’t for her.
+He redirected her to the regular line to join all the other passengers without TSA PreCheck approval.

 And to add insult to injury, after MacLean found some sympathetic travelers in the regular line who allowed her to step ahead of them, an agent quickly swooped in.
 He told her that line jumping also was not permitted.